 Add To Favorites

-Choose a dogsledding subtopic to research with a partner, such as types of dogs used, how dogs and people train, weather conditions typical for the Iditarod, or provisions taken on a race.
-Share information with the rest of the class in a visual report.
+Students choose a dogsledding subtopic to research with a partner, such as types of dogs used, how dogs and people train, weather conditions typical for the Iditarod, or provisions taken on a race.
+Students share information with the rest of the class in a visual report.

-Use Crayola Multicultural Markers and Regular Markers to add details that make your dogsled team unique.
+Use Crayola Multicultural Markers and Regular Markers to add details that make the dogsled team unique.

 Make basket dogsleds with chenille sticks and Model Magic.
 Connect yarn ganglines with Crayola School Glue.
 Fill dogsleds with construction paper provisions.